 The Solo implementation of the ordering service is intended for test only and consists only of a single ordering node.
 It has been deprecated and may be removed entirely in a future release.
 Existing users of Solo should move to a single node Raft network for equivalent function.

 - Kafka and Zookeeper are not designed to be run across large networks.
-They are designed to be CFT but should be run in a tight group of hosts.
+While Kafka is CFT, it should be run in a tight group of hosts.
 This means that practically speaking you need to have one organization run the Kafka cluster.
-Given that, having ordering nodes run by different organizations when using Kafka (which Fabric supports) doesn’t give you much in terms of decentralization because the nodes will all go to the same Kafka cluster which is under the control of a single organization.
+Given that, having ordering nodes run by different organizations when using Kafka (which Fabric supports) doesn’t decentralize the nodes because ultimately the nodes all go to a Kafka cluster which is under the control of a single organization.
 With Raft, each organization can have its own ordering nodes, participating in the ordering service, which leads to a more decentralized system.

-- Raft is supported natively.
-While Kafka-based ordering services are currently compatible with Fabric, users are required to get the requisite images and learn how to use Kafka and ZooKeeper on their own.
+- Kafka is supported natively, which means that users are required to get the requisite images and learn how to use Kafka and ZooKeeper on their own.
 Likewise, support for Kafka-related issues is handled through Apache, the open-source developer of Kafka, not Hyperledger Fabric.
 The Fabric Raft implementation, on the other hand, has been developed and will be supported within the Fabric developer community and its support apparatus.

 - Where Kafka uses a pool of servers (called “Kafka brokers”) and the admin of the orderer organization specifies how many nodes they want to use on a particular channel, Raft allows the users to specify which ordering nodes will be deployed to which channel.
 In this way, peer organizations can make sure that, if they also own an orderer, this node will be made a part of a ordering service of that channel, rather than trusting and depending on a central admin to manage the Kafka nodes.